hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Telemetry
+  - information and/or data
+  - provide awareness and visibility into what is occurring on the network at any given time
+  - core function of the device not to generate security alerts designed to detect unwanted or malicious activity from computer networks
   - types of data in telemetry info
     - flow info: endpoints, protocols, ports, when the flow started, how long the flow was active, etc.
     - <span style="color: #bb6600;">interpacket variation</span>: any interpacket variations within the flow, e.g., variation in Time To Live (TTL), IP and TCP flags, payload length, etc
     - context details: derived outside the packet header, including variation in buffer utilization, packet drops within a flow, association with tunnel endpoints, etc.
+  - traditional method
+    - pull model: client requests data from the network
+    - not scale w/ near real-time data
+    - notified only when some data changes, like interfaces status, protocol neighbors change etc
+  - <span style="color: #bb6600;">Model-Driven Telemetry</span>
+    - a new approach for network monitoring
+    - data <span style="color: #bb6600;">streamed</span> from network devices continuously using a push model
+    - provide near real-time access to operational statistics
+    - apps subscribe to specific data items they need
+    - use standard-based YANG data models over NETCONF-YANG
+    - Cisco IOS XE streaming telemetry allows to push data off of the device to an external collector at a much higher frequency, more efficiently, as well as data on-change streaming.

 - IOS zone-based firewall